 114 Biology of Food.

+Fall (4), Spring (4).

 Exploration of biological concepts through the topic of food.
 Topics covered may include nutrition, food science and traditional and alternative agriculture.
 Scientific literacy and scientific method are emphasized.
 Six hours integrated lecture and lab.

 Numeric and Evaluation grade only.

+Offered as needed.